Spacial/csstuff/README.md

 * [Code](https://github.com/igul222/PixelVAE) for the models in "PixelVAE: A Latent Variable Model for Natural Images" [article](https://arxiv.org/abs/1611.05013)
 * [Build a machine learning image classifier from photos on your hard drive very quickly](https://blog.machinebox.io/how-anyone-can-build-a-machine-learning-image-classifier-from-photos-on-your-hard-drive-very-5c20c6f2764f)
 * [Littlewolf](https://github.com/glouw/littlewolf): The tiny wolfenstein like software graphics engine
+* [IMG2PNG](http://bjj.mmedia.is/utils/img2png/): This is a utility which can convert lots of different PDS files and FITS files to PNGs, including 16 bit PNGs when applicable.

 # Articles